jjungo/solhsm-core/README.md

 solhsm-core software
 =====================

-Simple Light and Open HSM is project that allows OpenSSL's users to enhance security by storing private keys on a Harware Security Module based on a BeagleBoneBlack (or whatever if you want).
-The Hardware Security Module works with the solHSM-PROTOCOL in order to communicate over IP with an OpenSSL ENGINE (solHSM-ENGINE).
+Simple Light and Open HSM is a project that allows OpenSSL's users to enhance security by storing private keys on a Harware Security Module based on a BeagleBoneBlack (or whatever you want).
+The Hardware Security Module works with the solHSM-PROTOCOL in order to communicate with an OpenSSL ENGINE (solHSM-ENGINE) over IP.

-solHSM-Core is the main software on the HSM that provide some basics cyptographic operations.
+solHSM-Core is the main software on the HSM that provides some basic cyptographic operations.

-Requirement
+Requirements
 -----------
     >=gcc-4.7
     git://github.com/jedisct1/libsodium.git